eskayML/vybeScope/README.md

    ```

 ### Novel Feature - LLM Research Agent 🤖

-An Embedded Telegram Mini Application Has full fledged conversation ability , and can communicate about most information relating to solana and the vybe ecosystem.
+This is an Embedded Telegram Mini Application that has full fledged conversation ability , and can communicate about most information relating to solana and the vybe ecosystem.
 ![RESEARCH AGENT DEMO](https://i.ibb.co/zH0gGv7M/Whats-App-Image-2025-05-11-at-00-59-42-6d777cd9.jpg)

 ### Bonus - ⚡ Quick Commands & Features
 I added available quick commands to augment the already rich User Interface for quick and easy access to different features

-Use these commands for quick access to features:
+You can use these commands for quick access to features:

 - **/start** – Show main menu & restart the bot
 - **/dashboard** – View your personal dashboard (tracked wallets & whale alert settings)